FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Correspondence=Correspondence chess is chess played over a long period of time, often with several days per move.
 This is one of three time control settings in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.
 Please do NOT translate literally; if your language does not have an equivalent term, translate to "long" games or something similar.

 Days per turn=This is a slider specifically for correspondence chess games.
 Appears in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page when you have selected the "Correspondence" time control.

+One day=Means each turn may take up to one day.
+This appears next to the slider for the correspondence chess time control in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.
+Please translate "one" as a word, not a number (not "1").

 %s days=The maximum number of days for each turn.
 This appears next to the slider for the correspondence chess time control in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.